 Fi inferior users are afraid of being immoral in their quest for results and efficiency induced by their dominant Te function, especially since they are the most capable of moral abuse.
-This fear is caused by the potential undesirable effects of immoral behavior: rejection from society, rejection from oneself (deprivation of love).
+This fear is caused by the potential undesirable effects of immoral behavior: rejection from society or rejection from oneself (deprivation of love).

-These users hate having to consider moral issues, because for them they are nothing more than a burden in their quest for success.
-For them, “the end justifies the means,” and you have to be willing to make sacrifices when you want to change the world, so why bother with such abstract and unnecessary considerations as moral values?
+These users hate having to consider moral issues because for them they are nothing more than a burden in their quest for success.
+For them, “the end justifies the means,” and you have to be willing to make sacrifices when you want to change the world.
+So, why bother with such abstract and unnecessary considerations as moral values?
 They consider that this will never help them achieve their goals, and so they stray as far as possible from them.

 The only value judgements they express are often so reduced and simplified that they no longer make any moral sense.
-On a large basis of bad faith, they simplify any value judgment by “completely good” or “completely null”, in order to bend morality to efficiency.
+On a large basis of bad faith, they simplify any value judgment by “completely good” or “completely null,” in order to bend morality to efficiency.
 Making these kinds of judgments means not having to deal with the true value of things and thus saving time, which is a perfect sacrifice of Fi for Te.

 Their general insensitivity will quickly be challenged if you criticize them on their morals.
 They will become much more emotional or take on the role of a victim, while assailing you with reasons why it is rational to do so and why you have nothing to say to them.
 They won’t show it, but you will probably hurt them deep down, right in their inferior function.
-Behind this impenetrable ego that they display lies the fragility of an inferior function and doubts about their moral sense, in other words, they doubt, see, know and regret being seen by themselves and others as bad people.
+Behind this impenetrable ego that they display lies the fragility of an inferior function and doubts about their moral sense.
+In other words, they doubt, see, know and regret being seen by themselves and others as bad people.